Understanding Accessibility Review in Learning Environments

 • Heuristic evaluation findings from disability-centered perspectives

-Experiences that meet technical compliance but remain unusable with screen readers have been frequently cited in accessibility complaints and legal settlements.
-Compliance and usability are not the same thing.
+Note: Legal enforcement increasingly scrutinises whether users can independently complete tasks on digital platforms — not only whether technical standards are met.
+Experiences that pass automated checks but remain unusable with assistive technologies have been cited in accessibility complaints and settlements.
+Technical compliance and genuine usability are not the same thing.

 What this stage produces

-• UDL alignment map across engagement, representation, and expression
+• UDL alignment map across all three dimensions

 • Recommendations for flexible pathways and varied representation

 Findings are only useful if they can be acted on.
-Effective reporting translates technical and learning design findings into a prioritized remediation roadmap — distinguishing quick wins from longer-term structural changes, and connecting recommendations to real governance, workflow, and procurement contexts.
-Reports serve multiple audiences: technical teams need specific guidance; learning designers need design principles; leadership needs strategic framing and risk context.
+Effective reporting translates technical and learning design findings into a prioritised remediation roadmap — distinguishing quick wins from longer-term structural changes, and connecting recommendations to real governance, workflow, and procurement contexts.

 What this stage produces

-• Prioritized remediation roadmap with effort and impact framing
+• Prioritised remediation roadmap with effort and impact framing

 • Differentiated outputs for technical, design, and leadership audiences